The Private Wealth & Private Client Review: Poland

 Wealth structuring and regulation

 Until 2017, optimisation structures in Poland were established by using closed-end funds.
 However, in January 2017, the taxation of investment funds was changed.
-The new provisions have repealed the existing regulations constituting a basis for exemption from corporate income tax for Polish closed-end investments funds (CIF) and foreign collective investment institution of a closed type.
+The new provisions have repealed the existing regulations constituting a basis for exemption from corporate income tax for Polish closed-end investments funds (CIFs) and foreign collective investment institutions of a closed type.

-In practice, this means that profits of these funds derived from participation in Polish or foreign tax partnership; from interest on loans granted to such entities; from interest on equity contributions to such entities; from donations and fully and partially free-of-charge performances of such entities; from securities issued by these entities and from the sale of participation in such entities are subject to the standard income tax of 19 per cent.
+In practice, this means that profits of these funds derived from participation in Polish or foreign tax partnership, from interest on loans granted to such entities, from interest on equity contributions to such entities, from donations and fully and partially free-of-charge performances of such entities, from securities issued by these entities and from the sale of participation in such entities are subject to the standard income tax rate of 19 per cent.

-Above-mentioned exclusions from the CIT exemption aim at the elimination of tax-optimisation schemes involving Polish CIF, which has been a part of the chain of tax transparent vehicles, including Luxembourg special limited partnership.
+The above-mentioned exclusions from the CIT exemption aim at the elimination of tax-optimisation schemes involving Polish CIFs, which has been a part of the chain of tax-transparent vehicles, including Luxembourg special limited partnerships.

-However, some types of CIF income are still exempt within specific exemption and considering the above exclusions (e.g., income from real property directly owned by CIF).
+However, some types of CIF income are still exempt within specific exemptions and considering the above exclusions (e.g., income from real property directly owned by CIF).